ronanfitz23/FinalYearProject/README.md

 The code for the example problem as described in chapter 2

 ## NCAA
-All code that was used for the NCAA basketball application.
-All data prep, plots, model building and diagnostics
+All code that was used for the NCAA basketball application - includes all of the data prep, plots, model building and diagnostics